Adblock Plus: Background

 The original version of Adblock (0.1) was written as a side project for Firefox by Danish software developer Henrik Aasted Sørensen, a university student at the time, in 2002.
-It hid image ads through user-defined filters from the page but did not actually prevent them from being downloaded.
-Sørensen maintained the open source project until Adblock 0.3 after which the project changed hands.
-This was also the last stable release of Adblock.
+It hid image ads from the page through user-defined filters but did not prevent them from being downloaded.
+Sørensen maintained the open-source project until Adblock 0.3 after which the project changed hands.
+Since Adblock 0.3, Adblock no longer officially offers "stable releases" but instead offers "development builds" or "nightly builds"; Adblock 0.3 is the last official stable release of Adblock.

-Starting with Adblock 0.4, in early 2003, the development of Adblock was taken over by a developer who went by the pseudonym rue online.
-This version used XBL to hide the ads and with this objects like Flash or Java could also be blocked.
-But as with the original version the ads were still able to be downloaded.
-This was a developer build and not a stable release as were subsequent further versions (either released as nightly or development builds) making Adblock 0.3 the last stable release.
+Starting with Adblock 0.4, in early 2003, the development of AdBlock was taken over by a developer with the pseudonym rue.
+Adblock 0.4 used XBL to hide the ads and with this objects like Flash or Java could also be blocked.
+As with prior versions, ads were still downloaded.

-Adblock 0.5, 2004, used content policies for ad blocking which prevented the ads from being downloaded instead of simply hiding them.
+AdBlock 0.5, 2004, used content policies for ad blocking which prevented the ads from being downloaded instead of simply hiding them.
 Background images, scripts and stylesheets could be blocked through this approach as well.
 XBL support was dropped in this version in favor of content policies.
-These updates were implemented by rue with the help of Wladimir Palant who contributed other developments as well.
+Adblock 0.5 integrated several changes made in a fork of Adblock developed by Wladimir Palant.

-Sometime after Adblock 0.5's release the development of the project stalled.
+Sometime after Adblock 0.5's release, the development of the project stalled.
 Development stagnated beginning in 2004 and entirely stopped in early 2005.
-That's when Michael McDonald created a separate enhanced version of Adblock called Adblock Plus 0.5 to improve upon the original and add additional features.
-No update for the original Adblock was issued even after Firefox 1.5's release in November 2005.
+Michael McDonald created a separate enhanced version of AdBlock called AdBlock Plus 0.5 to improve upon the original and add additional features.
+No update for the original AdBlock was issued even after Firefox 1.5's release in November 2005.
 An official update supporting 1.5 was released more than a month later.
-In the meantime McDonald had released a compatible Adblock Plus version for Firefox 1.5.
+In the meantime, McDonald had released a compatible AdBlock Plus version for Firefox 1.5.

-Wladimir Palant wanted to help rue with the development of Adblock 0.5 but did not continue due to development disagreements.
-He eventually took over development of Adblock Plus from McDonald and rewrote the codebase, releasing Adblock Plus 0.6 in January 2006, thus making Adblock Plus a separate extension and not simply an enhanced version of Adblock.
+Palant later took over development of Adblock Plus from McDonald and rewrote the codebase, releasing Adblock Plus 0.6 in January 2006, thus making Adblock Plus a separate extension and not simply an enhanced version of Adblock.

 Development of the original Adblock stopped with version 0.5 and the project was abandoned in late 2006.